ByteDecoder/crypt_keeper/documetation/SETUP.md

 Starting point, Ruby 3.4, then:

-**Dont forget to start the devcontainer to get all the stuff properly configured and running**
+**Dont forget** to start the devcontainer to get all the stuff properly configured and running.
+Tested by Windows/WSL2 and MAC ARM MX.

 ```bash
 bundle install